 We recognize the expected future tax benefit from deferred tax assets when the tax benefit is considered to be more likely than not of being realized; otherwise, a valuation allowance is applied against deferred tax assets.
 Assessing the recoverability of deferred tax assets requires management to make significant estimates related to expectations of future taxable income.
 Estimates of future taxable income are based on forecasted cash flows from operations and the application of existing tax laws in each jurisdiction.
 To the extent that future cash flows and taxable income differ significantly from estimates, our ability to realize the deferred tax assets could be impacted.
 In the future, our estimates could change requiring a valuation allowance or impairment of our deferred tax assets.
 Additionally, limitations under federal or state law could impact our ability to use our deferred tax assets.
-Finally, future changes in tax laws could limit our ability to obtain the future tax benefits represented by our deferred tax assets.
-See Note 6 - Income taxes in the notes of our consolidated financial statements in this Annual Report on Form 10-K for additional information and factors that could impact the Company's ability to realize the deferred tax assets.
+See Note 7 - Income taxes in the notes to our consolidated financial statements in this Annual Report on Form 10-K for additional information and factors that could impact our ability to realize the deferred tax assets.